annasajkh/CppTemplatePremakeWorkspace/README.md

 make
 ```

-# Add New Package
+# Add New Library
-first you add the package<br>
+Add the library.<br>
 ```
 vcpkg add port fmt
 ```

-and then you can install the package locally<br>
+Install the library locally.<br>
 ```
 vcpkg install
 ```

-add the lib to a project build script<br>
+Add the library to a project build script.<br>
 ```
 local libraries = { "fmt" }
 ```

-you can configure more of the build script afterward<br>
+You can configure the library in the build script afterward<br>